wentao/chatty/README.md

 `> Welcome wensa!`

 Now you are connected to the server.
 However, you aren't able to talk to anyone until you enter a chat room.
-You can either use the command `/rooms` to list existing chat rooms, or the command `/create` to create a new chat room.
-There is a limit on the maximum number of chat rooms, defaulting to 20.
+You can use the command `/rooms` to list existing chat rooms

-`/create playchatty`

-`> Room playchatty created.`

 `/rooms`

 `>  * default`

-`>  * playchatty`

-To join a chat room, you can use
+Then use `/join` to join a chat room

 `/join playchatty`